<img height="1" width="1" src="https://www.facebook.com/tr?id=763856411650746&amp;ev=PageView &amp;noscript=1">

 Supplier Invoices Explained

 Supplier or vendor invoices are sales invoices issued for goods or services procured.
 The recipient of supplier invoices also gives invoices to its customers.
-For the sake of a clear distinction, let us put this on a company level.
+For a clear distinction, let us put this on a company level.
 When we say vendors or suppliers, we refer to the suppliers of goods or services used for production.

 Supplier Invoice Processing Common Workflow